AIOTI Logo 2024 Transparent

 Manifesto for Reusable Ontologies

-• multiple application domains (e.g., energy and transport using electric vehicles),
+• multiple application domains ,

-• multiple lifecycle phases (e.g., design, operation, retirement),
+• multiple lifecycle phases,

-• multiple description needs (e.g., digital product passport, policies), and
+• multiple description needs, and

 • multiple interoperability points.